New user tutorial with QEMU

 $ python3 -m http.server --directory .

-Launch a virtual machine with our user data
+Launch a VM with our user data

 $ qemu-system-x86_64 \